 15. (1) The State and the Company shall agree upon the amounts (and qualities thereof) of the Company’s annual and maximum daily water requirements for its purposes hereunder at its mining areas and the mine townsite (which amounts or such other amounts as shall from time to time be agreed between the parties to be reasonable are hereinafter called “the mining water requirements”).

+Search in mining areas 2

 (2) The Company shall at its cost and in collaboration with the State search for underground water within the Mining Lease.
 Where appropriate the Company shall employ and retain experienced groundwater consultants.
 The Company shall furnish to the Minister details of the results of its investigations and copies of the reports of such consultants as they become available.

+Search outside mining areas 2

 (3) If in the opinion of the Minister, the details and reports of the consultants pursuant to subclause (2) indicate that any source of underground water in the Mining Lease is likely to be inadequate or unsuitable to supply the mining water requirements the State and the Company shall (having due regard to the then present or likely future requirements of third parties for water) collaborate and agree on a programme which shall be carried out by the State at the cost of the Company to search for water inside and outside the Mining Lease.
 The State may at its discretion require the Company to extend such water search to provide a quantity of water greater than that required to supply the Company’s daily water requirements but in that event the cost of such search shall be shared by the parties hereto in such a manner as may be agreed to be fair in all the circumstances.

+Grant of licence 2

 (4) If the investigations referred to in subclauses (2) and (3) prove to the satisfaction of the Minister the availability of any suitable underground water source in or near the Mining Lease which can continue to be drawn on by the Company without seriously affecting the water level in that water source beneath the Mining Lease or adjacent areas or the availability of water in the adjacent areas the State shall grant to the Company a licence to develop and draw from that source at the Company’s cost but without fee, the mining water requirements on such terms and conditions as are necessary to ensure good water resource management as the Minister may from time to time require and during the continuance of this Agreement grant renewals of any such licence PROVIDED HOWEVER that should that source in the opinion of the Minister prove hydrologically inadequate to meet the mining water requirements, the State may on at least 6 months prior notice to the Company (or on at least 48 hours prior notice if in the opinion of the Minister an emergency situation exists) limit the amount of water which may be taken from that source at any one time or from time to time to the maximum which that source is hydrologically capable of meeting as aforesaid.

+Investigation of surface water 2

 (5) In the event of water supplies from available underground sources proving insufficient to meet the mining water requirements the Company shall notwithstanding the provisions of subclause (4) collaborate with the State in an investigation of surface water, water catchments and storage dams.
 The Company shall if it proposes to utilise such surface water, water catchments and storage dams pay to the State a sum or sums to be agreed towards the cost of such investigation.